This article will cover how the backups work with the File Protection, previously known as Endpoint Backup product, including how versioning works.

 Windows : .pst, .ost, .xml

 Backing up low availability files

 Certain files types have low availability due to the nature of the file; in particular, databases and accounting software.
 As these files types are constantly being changed by multiple users, they can often fail to backup successfully even if they support the VSS mechanism.
-For these files types, we recommend that you create a scheduled, automated snapshot (backup) within the software itself, then use Endpoint Backup to back up the snapshot.
+For these files types, we recommend that you create a scheduled, automated snapshot (backup) within the software itself, then use File Protection to back up the snapshot.

 About Backup Versions